-The thesis advisory committee should be selected by the student in consultation with the research advisor.
-The committee composition requirements are identical to those described above for the M.S. comprehensive examination, except that the advisory committee can be chaired by the student's research advisor, even if that individual does not have a primary appointment in Human Genetics.
-If the Advisory Committee is not identical to the Comprehensive Examination Committee, it must be approved by the GSPH Office of Student Affairs.
-It is the responsibility of the Advisory Committee to guide the student in selecting an appropriate research topic and in the completion of a satisfactory thesis on an original problem in the area of the student's primary interest.
+The Thesis Advisory Committee should be selected by the student in consultation with the research advisor.
+The committee composition requirements are identical to those described above for the M.S. comprehensive examination, with the addition that the student's research and academic advisor(s) must be on the committee, and the advisory committee can be chaired by the student's research advisor, even if that individual does not have a primary appointment in Human Genetics.
+If the Thesis Advisory Committee is not identical to the Comprehensive Examination Committee, it must be approved by the GSPH Office of Student Affairs.
+It is the responsibility of the Thesis Advisory Committee to guide the student in selecting an appropriate research topic and in the completion of a satisfactory thesis on an original problem in the area of the student's primary interest.
 The Committee will meet periodically with the student to give advice on the completion of the research project and preparation of the thesis.
-If the research advisor does not have a primary appointment in Human Genetics, the student must also select an academic advisor within the department.
+If the research advisor is not on the core faculty list of Human Genetics, the student must also select an academic advisor within the department.
 In this case the research advisor and the academic advisor typically both provide close guidance to the student throughout his or her tenure in the program.